Euros Childs: Career

 Summer Special was released on 20 August 2012, with a band consisting of Childs, Jones, Black, Stuart Kidd, and Megan Childs.
 The first single and video was "That's Better".
 The second single was "Be Be High" with the non-album B-side "The Surgeon".

 The album Situation Comedy was released on 21 October 2013, preceded by the single "Tête à Tête" on 14 October.
 In his NME review that rated the album 8/10, Tom Pinnock called it "a set of witty piano-pop songs" with "a grim undertone".
 He opined that the closing 14-minute track "Trick of the Mind" was "perhaps Childs' most beautiful song ever".

 In late 2014, Childs released his new album Eilaag, on CD and download through his website.
 Seven of the nine tracks are instrumental pieces for solo piano, the other two being solo vocal pieces accompanied by solo piano.
 His 11th studio album, Sweetheart came out on 2 October 2015.
 It featured a full band consisting of Marco Rea (guitar/backing vocals), Stuart Kidd (drums/backing vocals), Rhydian Jones (bass) and Laura J. Martin (flute).
 The album was recorded by Iwan Morgan in the village of Freshwater East.

 On 9 December 2016, the next Childs album Refresh! was released on his label National Elf, preceded by streaming of the song Pick It Up (a song about cleaning after one's dog).
 Refresh! was recorded in collaboration with Stephen Black (Sweet Baboo) at Gus Dungeon II Studios, Cardiff, and consists of 24 songs made entirely of Euros's voice fed through a sampler, with exception of synth on Pick It Up and toy piano on Sky / Sea.
 As usual, the album is available on download, CD and vinyl.

 In January 2017 Childs released an EP collaboration with Rosie Smith of Oh Peas! under the name Tim's Rice.
 The EP, Mixed Ability Pilates, was available as a pay-what-you-like download.

-Childs's next album, House Arrest, will be released on 17 November 2017.
+Childs's next album, House Arrest, was released on 17 November 2017.
 It was recorded at Gus Dungeon Studios (i.e. his Pembrokeshire home) and features the single My Colander.
-The album release will be accompanied by a full UK tour, Childs's first since 2015.
+The album release was accompanied by a full UK tour, Childs's first since 2015.

 On 16 January 2019, Teenage Fanclub announced that Childs had joined them on keyboards and vocals.

+Childs continues to release solo albums via his website.